 We need to lock-in and enhance present levels of cycling and walking.
 This will include transferring road space over to pedestrians and cycle routes.

 22% of households in the UK did not own a car in 2018.
 This rises to 65% for the lowest income groups.

 This is a major proportion of households in this country that we must not leave behind.

-Watch Brenda’s presentation below.
+Watch the event recording including Brenda’s presentation below.